Inmeta/OsloMachineLearning/README.md

 # OsloMaskinlaering
-the presentations and materials from Oslo Maskinlæring meetup
+Here you can find the presentations and materials from Oslo Maskinlæring meetup